QualiChain/consortium/README.md

 ### Testing (Register HEI)
 1. Create a new HEI account and its HEI contract by following the instructions above in the "QualiChain Higher Education Module" (the optional setps).
-2. Register a new HEI in the "Register HEI" form.
-The "HEI identifier" field corresponds to the DID of a HEI (``did:ethr:`` + HEI account address), and the "contract address" field correspond to the respective HEI contract address.
+2. Register a new HEI using the "Register HEI" form.
+The "HEI identifier" field corresponds to the DID of a HEI and the "contract address" field to the respective HEI contract.
-3. After completing the step above, insert in the "HEI identifier" field "did:ethr:{address of the new HEI's account}" and the HEI contract address in the respective field.
-Press submit.
+* Insert in the "HEI identifier" field "did:ethr:{address of the new HEI's account}" and the HEI contract address in the respective field.
+* Press submit.
-4. Close the Consortium Application.
+* Close the Consortium Application.
-5. Open the ``accounts.txt`` and choose another HEI account to get a different perspective on the voting system.
+3. Open the ``accounts.txt`` and choose another HEI account to get a different perspective on the voting system.
-6. Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of file ``consortiumScript.js``.
+4. Copy the Account number and the Private Key (without the initial `0x`) respectively to lines 5 and 6 of file ``consortiumScript.js``.
-7. ``npm start``
+5. ``npm start``
-8. Notice how now you can vote on the registration of a new HEI.
+6. Notice how now you can vote on the registration of a new HEI.
 Since the threshold value is 2 by default, a positive vote will make this poll successful.

 ### Testing (Cancel HEI)
 1. Remove a HEI of the Consortium in the "Cancel HEI" form.
 Test this functionality by opening the ``accounts.txt`` file and choosing one of the HEI accounts to remove from the consortium.